xfold/the-ai-jungle/cv_langchain/README.md

 3. Store these embeddings in a database (vectordb).
 4. Use a GPT model (specified by model_name) in combination with the embedded document database to answer questions.

-A good explanation of the whole process can be found [here](https://bdtechtalks.com/2023/05/01/customize-chatgpt-llm-embeddings/) (see image, from the same website).
+A good explanation of the whole process can be found [here](https://bdtechtalks.com/2023/05/01/customize-chatgpt-llm-embeddings/) (the image below is from the same website).

 ![Alt text](img/image22.png)